andrekef/dashboards_demo/README.md

 # Pivotal Analytics Dashboard

-Welcome to the Pivotal Analytics Dashboard project!
-This project aims to provide insightful analytics and visualizations for Pivotal data through a customizable dashboard.
-It leverages Python scripts to interact with the Pivotal APIs, SQLite for data storage and manipulation, and Grafana for visualization and dashboard creation.
+Welcome to my Project Management Analytics Dashboard project!
+This aims to provide insightful analytics and visualizations for Pivotal Tracker API data through a customizable dashboard build in Grafan.
+It leverages Python scripts to interact with the Pivotal APIs, good ol' SQLite for data storage, some data wrangling, and Grafana for visualization and dashboard generation.

 Live Dashboard [link](https://andrekef.github.io/dashboards_demo.github.io/) here hosted over at GH pages